nulogy/screengem/README.md

 ## Actor Memory

 Actors are able to remember and recall facts.
 This is the recommended way to pass state between steps.
-To clear all actor's memory before each scenario add a hook:
+To clear every actor's memory before each scenario add a hook:

 ```
 Before do
   Screengem::ActorMemory.instance.clear
 end
 ```

+## Performing Tasks

+Actors are able to perform tasks.
+A task may be implemented by interacting with domain services, domain models, application databases, and the application via screen elements.

+Capybara is available to all screen elements and is the recommended way to interact with a browser.

+## Answering Questions

+Actors are able to answer questions.
+A question is considered to be answered affirmatively when no exception is thrown and negatively when an exception is thrown.

+RSpec matchers are available to all questions and are the recommended way to implement a question.

 ## Dampening